thorchain-admin/quotes-api/README.md

 ### **Fixed Rate Exchange Feature**

 1. New way of exchanging the crypto assets;
-2. 150+ cryptos available for the fixed rate exchanges;
+2. 10+ cryptos available for swaps;
-3. Users get the exact amount of money as they expected;
-4. Less technical support requests on the subject of rate fluctuation and compensation.
+3. Users swaps are price-protected;
+4. No KYC or registration required

 ### **Getting started**

-1. Contact us at pro@changelly.com to get the API keys;
+1. Use API key "freekey" for rate-limited requests.
+Contact for higher rate-limits on an API key.
 2. Read the following documentation;
 3. Open an issue if you have any questions.

-Please note, that for currencies with multiple outputs in a transaction (BTC, LTC, etc), we do not accept more than one output per address in one transaction.
+Please note, that for currencies with multiple outputs in a transaction (BTC, LTC, etc), the protocol does not accept more than one output per address in one transaction.

 * * *

 ### **Your API extra fee**

 After setting up an API key you may want to set up your API extra fee.

-For example, you may choose to charge a 0.5% fee on top of Changelly exchange fee.
+For example, you may choose to charge a 0.5% fee.

-To set up an extra commission, [please email us](mailto:pro@changelly.com "pro@changelly.com") with a link to your service.
+To set up an extra commission, please email with a link to your service.

 Your API extra commission is included in a result of `getExchangeAmount` function call.
 All fees are always in output currency.